geoffgould.net

 Doing my regular initial research, the comedy was written and being directed by Maggie Carey.

-It was reported via IMDB that The To-Do List performer Alia Shawkat had "just began" working on the rom-com He Loves Me, the previous week two days on which I'd worked.
+It was reported via IMDB that The To-Do List performer Alia Shawkat had "just began" working on the rom-com Ruby Sparks, the previous week two days on which I'd worked (at the time of this entry Ruby Sparks was still titled He Loves Me).

 The promotional grass-roots movement of The To-Do List had pages for it on Facebook and on Twitter already.